After 211 Years: A Dismembered & Disgraced DuPont!

-Second, her masked operatives and assigned DuPont employees on the net pretend Peltz has only a puny position of 5.75 million shares, less than 1%.
+Second, her masked operatives and avowed DuPont employees on the net pretend Peltz has only a puny position of 5.75 million shares, less than 1%.
 On Thursday, Aug.
 16, 2013, the media reports, Peltz has a much greater stake, some 21 million shares worth about $1.3 billion.
 Fortress Wilmington pretends they are engaging in constructive discussions with Peltz on ideas DuPont execs had already conceived!
 Furthermore, they imply he will slink away soon and disappear.
 Absolutely not.
 Peltz means business, the serious business of resurrecting real, not phony PR value for shareholders.

-Mon Deau, Monsieur Eleuthere Irenee du Pont never imagined in 1802 on the founding of his eponymous Company, it would devolve and be dismembered while being run into the ground by a business senseless woman who grew up in inbred Wilmington, only a few miles from his estate on the Brandywine River.
+Mon Dieu, Monsieur Eleuthere Irenee du Pont never imagined in 1802 on the founding of his eponymous Company, it would devolve and be dismembered while being run into the ground by a business senseless woman who grew up in inbred Wilmington, only a few miles from his estate on the Brandywine River.
 17 generations of du Ponts must be spinning in their graves, if dead, or throwing up if they are alive and watching in disgust.
 End of an era.

 Merely, the SUNDAY SIZE-UP, digitally penned by one retail investor with both long and short positions in